About Me

 Interaction and Frontend Designer

 Brought on as a short-term contractor to help with user experience and interaction issues introduced by a recent website upgrade.
-Worked with marketing and developers to change the website from a strict breakpoint structure, to a componentized system that allows each section of a page to be responsive as needed, based on available space.
-This created a more fluid experience with cleaner layout.
-In addition, created new designs for legacy pages to better fit the design and direction of the new website.
+Worked with marketing and developers to change the website from a strict breakpoint structure to a componentized and responsive system which created a more fluid experience and a cleaner layout.
+Also, created new designs for legacy pages to better fit the design and direction of the new website.

 Accomplishments